Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 ### Metric Reporting service

-The MetricReporting service is used by Traceability Agents.
-Upon startup, the agent will connect to each configured service.
-The connection that is opened will be a persistent stream connection in which the service may send metric usage reports as needed.
-As the agent receives the reports, it will begin to cache them and on the metric reporting interval, and send the custom metrics usage numbers alongside the transaction metric reports.
-If a disconnect happens between the service and the agent, the agent will begin a retry loop to reestablish the connection.
+The **MetricReporting** service is used by **Traceability Agents** to send custom metric usage reports.

+**Key Points**:

+* Upon startup, the Traceability Agent establishes a persistent connection to each connected service.
+* Metric usage reports are sent via this connection as needed.
+* The agent caches received reports and includes them in its periodic metric reporting cycle.
+* If the connection is lost, the agent retries until the connection is restored.

+**Example: Reports metrics events**:

 In the following sample the metric service receives a connection from the agent and sends reports back.